OmeGa8989/Hashira/README.md

-Here’s a clean **GitHub-ready README.md** you can use for your project 👇

----

 # Polynomial Coefficients from Roots

 This project demonstrates how to parse JSON input, extract numbers in different bases, convert them to decimal, select a subset of roots, and construct a polynomial by expanding the factors $(x - r_i)$.
 The resulting coefficients are then computed and displayed.